danielabar/meblog/src/markdown/add-rubocop-to-legacy-project.md

 The problem with the naive approach is that there's nothing to stop the code quality from getting worse as more features are added to the project.
 For example, the next developer to work on a method with a high `AbcSize` score won't get a warning when they go to add another assignment to the offending method, and the next developer and the next after that.
 The complexity will keep increasing.

 A better approach is to capture the existing maximum value for every rule, and configure that as the maximum allowed on this project.
-What this does is effectively draw a line in the sand to express - "yeah we know it's not great but at least things will get no worse".
+What this does is effectively draw a line in the sand to express: "Yeah we know it's not great but at least things will get no worse".
 For example, suppose the longest method length in your project is 25 and you don't want it to get any worse than that in the future, then you'd add the following to `.rubocop.yml`:

 ```yml
 # .rubocop.yml